Get Schooled by AI: Use Cases of Chatbots for Education

 Chatbots can be used in a variety of ways, but the benefits are roughly the same across use cases.
 These benefits include:

-So, if you’re wondering more specifically about what chatbots can do for educational institutions, here are six common use cases:
+Wondering more specifically about what chatbots can do for educational institutions?

 Students, especially at certain times of the year such as beginning and end of semesters, have lots of questions about their lesson plans, classes, schedules, and school guidelines.
 When a teacher has dozens of students to teach, it’s time-consuming to answer these same questions one by one.